tomthepeach/gravityZucc/Tom's Notes/progess.md

 Currently creating a skybox for the project using deep field images from the hubbles space telescope for realism, have cut out a cube map from the raw images and will see if it needs editing to remove seams once I've loaded in as a skybox

+The skybox was deniosed and de seamed and now looks great.

+Wrote a shader script for stars, started wrrting code to spawn large numbers suing 'prefabs'.

+This script will eventually (once implemented) use an actual picture of a gaalxy to determine where to spawn stars.

+Im going to normalise the possible star masses to the the smallest which is 0.9 solar masses, and largest 150 solar masses

+In terms of  size they range from 0.7 solar radii to 6.6 solar radii